otrv4/otrv4/otrv4.md

    generator (`G1`) is used to create signatures of the entire profile excluding the signature itself.
    It is created using the Ed448 signature algorithm as documented in [4].
-5. (optional) Transition Signature of the profile by the user's OTRv3 DSA key:
+5. Transition Signature (optional): A signature of the profile excluding Profile Signatures and itself signed by the user's OTRv3 DSA key.
+The transitional signature that enables contacts that trust user's version 3 DSA key to trust the user's profile in version 4.
-   A transitional signature that enables contacts that trust user's version 3 DSA key to trust the user's profile in version 4.
    This is only used if the user supports version 3 and 4.

 Then this profile must be published in a public place, like an untrusted server.